richiewyss/PSLassoSynthNC/README.md

 # Background

-This package fits undersmoothed LASSO models for propensity score weighting.
-When fitting Lasso propensity score models, both theory and simulations have shown that undersmoothing the Lasso model is beneficial for reducint bias in estimated treatment effects.
+When fitting Lasso models for propensity score weighting, both theory and simulations have shown that undersmoothing the Lasso model is beneficial for reducing bias in estimated treatment effects.
 However, determining the degree of undersmoothing can be challenging.
-Too much undersmoothing can cause severe overfitting resulting in poorly fit PS models.
-However, too little undersmoothing will result in fitted propensity score models that exclude important confounder information.

-This package uses balance diagnostics for undersmoothing high-dimensional Lasso propensity score models.
-The package provides diagnostics for evaluating model performance.
-In addition to balance and prediciton diagnostics, we propose using synthetically generated negative control exposures for bias detection.
-The package provides a function to automate the process of synthetic negative control exposure generation.

-Options for propensity score weighting include 1) inverse probability weighting; 2) overlap weighting; and 3) matching weights.
+Proper undersmoothing can reduce bias in estimated effects, but excessive undersmoothing can increase the risk of bias caused by severe overfitting.
+This package uses balance diagnostics to determine the degree of undresmoothing when fitting Lasso models for propensity score weighting.
+Because balance diagnostics by themselves are not guaranteed to minimize bias in causal effect estimates (as such metrics are outcome-blind) this package further uses synthetic negative control exposures for bias detection.

 This package is based on work in the following paper:

 - Wyss R, Hansen BB, Hahn G, van der Laan L, Lin KJ.
-  Collaborative-controlled LASSO for constructing propensity score-based estimators in high-dimensional data. *arXiv:2506.17760\[stat.ME\]*.
+Undersmoothed LASSO models for propensity score weighting and synthetic negative control exposures for bias detection. *arXiv:2506.17760\[stat.ME\]*.
 2025.

 Additional references on undersmoothing propensity score models are provided in the following: